Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Q1

-If x and y are the number of belts of type A and B respectively, the objective function is:
+If x and y are the number of belts of type A and B, the objective function is:

 Q2